gnikoloff/wasm-snake/README.md

 Snake written in WebAssembly Text (WAT) format and compiled to WASM bytecode.

-All graphics, game state and logic are written in WAT.
+All of the game graphics, state and logic are written in WebAssembly Text.
+The host environment (Javascript) is responsible for:

-Module is loaded in JS (host environment) which is responsible for game tick, user input and random number generator seeding.
+Game tick loop

+User input

+Providing characters "0123456789GAMEOVER" byte data on game startup

+Blitting the pixel buffer to the display with WebGL2

-The WASM memory consists of 3 virtual pages (64kb each) = 192kb total.
-Within those exist the pixel buffer, the snake and food positions and the character data.
-The memory is shared with JS, which then blits it to the screen using WebGL2.
+The game uses 3 virtual pages of memory (64kb each) for a total of 192kb.
+Within those exist the pixel buffer contents, the characters data and snake positions.
+For more detailed breakdown you can check [src/snake.wat](https://github.com/gnikoloff/wasm-snake/blob/main/src/snake.wat).

-You can refer to [src/snake.wat](https://github.com/gnikoloff/wasm-snake/blob/main/src/snake.wat) for detailed memory break down and lots of comments.
+The memory is shared between WASM and JS.
+On each game tick, the pixel buffer region of the memory is transferred to a WebGL2 texture, uploaded to the GPU and blitted to the screen.

 ### References and readings